dalibo/emaj/docs/en/statFunctions.rst

 In the first function variant, the observation is framed by two start date-time and end date-time parameters of type TIMESTAMPTZ.
 The first returned interval surrounds the start date-time.
 The last returned interval surrounds the end date-time.

-In the second function variant, the observation is framed by two marks defined by their tables group and mark names.
-These marks are just points in time: they not necessarily belong to the tables group owning the examined sequence.
-If the lower bound mark doesn’t match a known state of the sequence (i.e. if the start tables group didn’t owned the sequence at this start mark time), the first returned interval surrounds this first mark.
-Similarly, If the upper bound mark doesn’t match a known state of the sequence (i.e. if the end tables group didn’t owned the sequence at this end mark time), the last returned interval surrounds this end mark.
+In the second function variant, the observation is framed by two marks defined by their table group and mark names.
+These marks are just points in time: they not necessarily belong to the table group owning the examined sequence.
+If the lower bound mark doesn’t match a known state of the sequence (i.e. if the start table group didn’t owned the sequence at this start mark time), the first returned interval surrounds this first mark.
+Similarly, If the upper bound mark doesn’t match a known state of the sequence (i.e. if the end table group didn’t owned the sequence at this end mark time), the last returned interval surrounds this end mark.

 If parameters defining the observation start are not set or are set to *NULL*, the observation starts at the oldest available data for the sequence.